Giacomo Sannesio

 Giacomo Sannesio (c.
-1557/1560 – 19 February 1621) was and Italian Catholic cardinal, prominent art collector and patron of early 17th-century artists.
+1557/1560 – 19 February 1621) was an Italian Catholic cardinal, prominent art collector and patron of early 17th-century artists.

 Early life

 Sanessio was born in Belforte del Chienti to a "very humble" family.

 He studied law and then, assisted by his brother, he went to Rome and entered the service of Cardinal Pietro Aldobrandini.
 He was appointed to a number of administrative church positions.